coumbaya/feta/experiments_with_fedbench.md

 ## Isolated execution

-First, we evaluate FETA by measuring precision/recall of both deduced triple patterns and joins, for queries executed in isolation comparing to those identified in original federated queries.
+First, we evaluate FETA by measuring precision/recall of both deduced triple patterns and joins, for queries executed in isolation comparing to those identified in original federated queries, for Cross Domain and Life Science collections.

 ### RecallPrecisionTPs